What Is a Casino Bonus and How Does It Work?

 Importance of Reading Terms and Conditions

 Think of the terms and conditions as the rule book for your bonus.
 They outline everything you need to know, from wagering requirements to game restrictions and expiry dates.
 Without reading them, you’re essentially playing a game without knowing the rules.
 You might think you’re on track to cash out your winnings, only to find out you’ve violated a condition you didn’t even know existed.
-It’s a bit like thinking you’ve scored a try in rugby, only to be told you were offside the whole time.
+It’s like thinking you’ve scored a try in rugby, only to be told you were offside the whole time.

 Common Restrictions in Bonus Offers